 Autonomous connection is allowed unless specified otherwise by the relevant system operator in coordination with the relevant TSO.

-10. The power generating module shall be equipped with voltage control that can provide constant terminal voltage at a selectable setpoint without instability over the entire operating range of the power-generating module.
+10. The power generating module shall be equipped with voltage control that can provide constant terminal voltage, reactive power or power factor control at a selectable setpoint without instability over the entire operating range of the power-generating module.
 The relevant system operator shall have the right to specify the capability of a power-generating module to supply or absorb reactive power both when importing or exporting active power;

 11. The following requirements shall apply to electricity storage modules with regard to limited frequency sensitive mode – underfrequency (LFSM-U-ESM):